remix-run/react-router/docs/api.md

 A `<NavLink>` is a special kind of [`<Link>`](#link) that knows whether or not it is "active".
 This is useful when building a navigation menu such as a breadcrumb or a set of tabs where you'd like to show which of them is currently selected.
 It also provides useful context for assistive technology like screen readers.

 By default, an `active` class is added to a `<NavLink>` component when it is active.
 This provides the same simple styling mechanism for most users who are upgrading from v5.
 One difference as of `v6.0.0-beta.3` is that `activeClassName` and `activeStyle` have been removed from `NavLinkProps`.
-Instead, you can pass a function to either `style` or `className` that will allow you to customize the inline styling or the class string based on the component's active state. you can also pass a function as children to customize the content of the `<NavLink>` component based on their active state, specially useful to change styles on internal elements.
+Instead, you can pass a function to either `style` or `className` that will allow you to customize the inline styling or the class string based on the component's active state.
+You can also pass a function as children to customize the content of the `<NavLink>` component based on their active state, specially useful to change styles on internal elements.

 ```tsx
 import * as React from "react";